Canadian Experience Class Requirements (Express Entry)

 The requirement for language ability under the Canadian Experience Class depends on the skill type or level of the job in which you gain 1 year of the Canadian work experience.

-– the Canadian Language Benchmark 7 for NOC 0 or A jobs in all four language abilities: reading, writing, listening and speaking, or
+- Canadian Language Benchmark (CLB) 7 for NOC 0 or A jobs in all four language abilities: reading, writing, listening and speaking, or

-– the Canadian Language Benchmark 5 for NOC B jobs in all four language abilities: reading, writing, listening and speaking.
+- CLB 5 for NOC B jobs in all four language abilities: reading, writing, listening and speaking.

 Note, if you combine jobs in NOC 0, A, or B, then you must meet CLB 7 if you work longer in the NOC 0 or A jobs, or CLB 5 - if you work longer in the NOC B job in the required 1 year.

-Language test result is only accepted if it less then two years old (on the day you apply for permanent residence).
+Language test result is only accepted if it less then 2 years old (on the day you apply for permanent residence).

 Also, if you’re married or live with a common-law partner (foreign national) in Canada, either or both of you can fill out an Express Entry profile if both meet the requirements of the Canadian Experience Class Program.